India's disease transition

 Use our data explorer to look at all causes of death by age group and gender

-[1] The Sample Registration System classifies Bihar, Jharkhand, Madhya Pradesh, Chhattisgarh, Orissa, Rajasthan, Uttar Pradesh, Uttarakhand and Assam as "states have had historically higher child mortality indicators, higher poverty levels and lower life-expectancy and other indicators than most other states"
+[1] The Sample Registration System classifies Bihar, Jharkhand, Madhya Pradesh, Chhattisgarh, Odisha, Rajasthan, Uttar Pradesh, Uttarakhand and Assam as "states that have had historically higher child mortality indicators, higher poverty levels and lower life-expectancy and other indicators than most other states".

 [2] Ischaemic heart disease in particular - also called coronary heart disease or coronary artery disease, it refers to cardiac problems caused by narrowed heart (coronary) arteries that supply blood to the heart muscle